BYLAWS of Alliance Academy for Innovation PTSO

-The purpose of the AAI-PTSO is to enhance and support the experiential learning environment for all students at Alliance Academy for Innovation.
+The purpose of the AAI-PTSO is to enhance and support the experiential learning environment and foster a sense of community for all students and faculty at Alliance Academy for Innovation.

 ARTICLE II - MEMBERSHIP

-Section 1: Membership fee is $50/year per family.
+Section 1: Minimum membership fee is $50/year per family.
 All members have voting privileges (one vote per family).

-Section 2: Any person who is a legal/custodial guardian of an incoming 9th grader shall be considered a member of AAI-PTSO and have full voting privileges as of the June 1st, just prior to their student’s 9th-grade year.
+Section 2: Any person who is a legal/custodial guardian of an incoming 9th grader shall be eligible to join as a member of AAI-PTSO with full voting privileges as of June 1st, just prior to their student’s 9th-grade year.